Fragmentation of fully heavy tetraquarks: The TQ4Q1.1 functions as a case study: Hadron-collider phenomenology

 For the sake of simplicity, we consider only the fully charmed tensor resonance, $\TQcTpp$, which, as mentioned, represents the most favorable candidate for the $X(6900)$ state~\cite{LHCb:2020bwg}.
 However, numerical tests have not shown significant discrepancies when considering the fully bottom counterpart, $\TQbTpp$.

 In Fig.~\ref{fig:I-phi_Tc2} we compare HyF predictions within $\NLLp$ accuracy (upper plots) with the corresponding $\LL$ accuracy (central plots) and the $\HENLOp$ background (lower plots).
-Left and right columns show multiplicities taken at $14$~TeV HL-LHC and $100$~TeV FCC, respectively.
+Left and right columns show multiplicities taken at $13$~TeV HL-LHC and $100$~TeV FCC, respectively.
 The rapidity distance $\DY$ is scanned over the interval from three to six units, and results are shown for three representative, nonoverlapping bins of unit width.

 Due to the intrinsic symmetry of the azimuthal distributions defined in Eq.~\eqref{angular_multiplicity} under the transformation [$-\varphi \to \varphi$], we display them only within the range $0 < \varphi < \pi$.
 To facilitate future experimental comparisons, the multiplicities are averaged over fixed-size $\varphi$ bins.
 Since these distributions are defined as normalized ratios of cross sections, uncertainties from LDMEs and from the multidimensional phase-space integration effectively cancel out.
-As a result, the error bands displayed in the plots reflect only the impact of MHOUs.
+We have also numerically verified that F-MHOUs have negligible, if any, impact on our distribution ratios.
+As a result, the error bands displayed in the plots reflect only the impact of H-MHOUs.

 Our multiplicities display a pronounced peak located at $\varphi = 0$, corresponding to nearly back-to-back configurations between the final-state tetraquark and the jet.
 This back-to-back enhancement is a standard feature of semihard final states produced with large rapidity separation because it reflects momentum conservation and the suppression of hard-gluon emissions at lowest order.
 At the same time, the $\DY$-shape of these multiplicities offers insight into the interplay between collinear and high-energy logarithmic dynamics.